Do you want to quit your 9 to 5 job and become a full-time blogger? Today I’ll show you how to start a blog and make money online.

 Now that you’ve started your blog, it’s time to make it pretty!

-If you want to become a full-time blogger, I recommend choosing a good WordPress theme for your blog.
+If you want to become a blogger and make money, I recommend choosing a good WordPress theme for your blog.
 This is important for creating a blog that provides a good experience for your readers.

 Paid vs. Free WordPress theme: Don’t worry if you’re not sure which paid theme to get in the beginning.
 You can choose a free theme for now.
 This is a great way to play around with WordPress and help you figure out what you want when choosing a paid theme later.